 Sometimes, your doctor may advise you to take prednisolone on alternate days only.

 How long to take it for

 This depends on your health problem or condition.

 You may only need a short course of prednisolone for up to 1 week.

 You may need to take it for longer, even for many years or the rest of your life.

 If you miss a dose of prednisolone, take it as soon as you remember.
 If you do not remember until the following day, skip the missed dose and take the next one at the usual time.

 Do not take a double dose to make up for a forgotten one.

 If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

-Taking too many prednisolone tablets by accident is unlikely to harm you.
+Taking too many prednisolone tablets is unlikely to harm you.